Terragold-techie-underscore/terragolds-mod/README.md

 Created by Terragold_techie_underscore

 ## License
-This project is licensed under the GPL-3.0 License
+This project is licensed under the GNU licence